apostrophecms/docs/docs/guide/upgrading.md

 ### 100% RESTful API coverage

 In the previous version, developers who wanted REST API access to their data needed to install the `apostrophe-headless` module.
-[This is now built into A3](/reference/api/) and are the foundation of the user interface.
+[This is now built into A3](/reference/api/) and is the foundation of the user interface.

 ### Totally rebuilt content editing interface